kolov/doorman/README.md

       }
     )
 }

+val service = new DemoService(myUserManager)
+// service: DemoService[F] = repl.Session$App$DemoService@5c34da66
 ```

 When the endpoint is hit, the request will be analyzed by the `UserManager`
 and the endpoint function will get either the user from the cookie,
-if one exists,
-or a newly created user.
+if one exists, or a newly created user.
 In the case of a new user, a cookie will be set in the response.

 ### Oauth2

 `Doorman` needs a configuration for every OAuth2 provider: